 Our goal is to ensure the health and welfare of all breeding cats and kittens owned and sold by RPBA members.
 Our breeders are committed to providing their animals with hygienic housing, plenty of space to move, social stimulation, an excellent diet, grooming, and prompt medical attention when required.
-All RPBA members abide by a strict set of ethical guidelines, which you can read about on our About Us page.
+All RPBA members abide by a strict set of ethical guidelines, which you can find on our About Us page.

 - Probationary Members cat breeder must adhere to our strict Code Of Ethics, but they haven’t yet had a vet assess and approve their property.
-They have three months to do so at the end of the first full year.
-Our Probationary Members List can be used to verify the breeder’s name and phone number with a valid membership number.
-We must advise that you take precautions when purchasing a kitten/cat.
-At the end of the full 12 months, probationary members will have three months to submit an audit of their premises by a practising veterinarian, who will ensure the conditions their animals are kept in adhere to our rules and to for them to become a full member.
-If they fail to submit their audit within three months, their probationary membership will be revoked until their audit is submitted and approved.
-Note our probationary members have not been audited and members will be suspended if they do not meet our Code of Ethics and Standards.
+They have to do this in order to become a full RPBA member.
+The RPBA Probationary Members List can be used to verify the breeder’s name and phone number with the RPBA membership number.
+The RPBA advises you take precautions when purchasing a kitten/cat.
+Probationary members must submit an audit of their premises by a practising veterinarian, who will ensure the conditions their animals are kept in adhere to our rules and to for them to become a full RPBA member.
+Note our probationary members have not been audited and members will be suspended if the RPBA Code of Ethics and Standards are not met.

-- Full Members cat breeders have had their property inspected/audited by a veterinarian, follow and understand best practices and abide by the same rules above and uphold our code of ethics and standard.
+- Full Members cat breeders have had their property inspected/audited by a veterinarian, follow and understand best practices and abide by the same rules above and uphold the RPBA code of ethics and standards.

 Remember, for all animals purchased from an RPBA member, there’s a mandatory three-day cooling-off period, in which you can return your pet and receive a refund.
 Also, our breeders commit to a lifetime rehoming guarantee, which means that if for any reason you can’t continue to care for your cat in years to come, your breeder will help you rehome them.